tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 	- Clears user font cache files located in "C:\Windows\ServiceProfiles\LocalService\AppData\Local"

 #### -BrowserCache
 - Clears browser cache files for all users.
 - Browsers: Microsoft Edge, Internet Explorer, Google Chrome and Firefox.
 - WARNING: This will stop ALL running browser processes.
 Running outside of working hours is advised.

 #### -TeamsCache
 	- Clears Microsoft Teams cache files for all users.
-	- <mark>WARNING:</mark> This will stop ALL running Teams processes.
+	- :warning: This will stop ALL running Teams processes.
 Running outside of working hours is advised.

 #### -RecycleBin
 	- Clears Recycle Bin.